EthanJStark/claude-quickstarts/README.md

 ## Getting Started

-To use these quickstarts, you'll need an Claude API key.
-If you don't have one yet, you can sign up for free at [console.anthropic.com](https://console.anthropic.com).
+To use these quickstarts, you'll need access to Claude via one of these methods:
+- **Anthropic API Key**: Sign up at [console.anthropic.com](https://console.anthropic.com)
+- **AWS Bedrock**: Use Claude models through Amazon Bedrock (supported by autonomous-coding quickstart)

 ## Available Quickstarts